 After the fall of Rome transport became more primitive.
 Roads in Europe returned to being simple dirt tracks, which turned to mud in the Winter.
 In the Middle Ages, rich people sometimes traveled in covered wagons.
 They must have been very uncomfortable as they did not have suspension and the roads were bumpy and rutted.
 Others traveled on a box between two poles.
 Two horses, one in front and one behind carried it.
 They were trained to walk at the same pace.

-However, at sea, a number of useful inventions were made.
+However, at sea, several useful inventions were made.
 By the 12th century, Europeans had learned to use a compass.
 Also in the 12th century, Europeans invented the rudder.
 (The Chinese independently invented it centuries before).
 Rudders made ships much easier to steer.
-Furthermore, Medieval shipbuilding became far more advanced and by the 15th-century ships were made with 3 masts.
+Furthermore, Medieval shipbuilding became far more advanced and by the 15th century, ships were made with 3 masts.

 In Tudor times transport was still slow and uncomfortable.
 Roads were still just dirt tracks.
-Men were supposed, by law, to spend a number of days repairing the local roads but it is unlikely they did much good!
+Men were supposed, by law, to spend several days repairing the local roads but it is unlikely they did much good!
 People traveled by horse.
 You could either ride your own or you could hire a horse.

 In Tudor times you would be lucky if you could travel 50 or 60 kilometers a day.
 It normally took a week to travel from London to Plymouth.
 However rich people deliberately traveled slowly.
 They felt it was undignified to hurry and they took their time.